 Was this like part of a conspiracy?

-Bill, don't tell him the truth, Bill.
+Bill, don't tell me.

 I don't know.

-I I I gave you like 25,000 dollars okay simple man has these simple untruths but uh I will can we linda can you arrange for Mr. O'Reilly to be a Hannity insider and then also arrange for me to be a I want a little shirt.
+Can you arrange for Mr. O'Reilly to be a Hannity insider and then also arrange for me to be a Man?

 Yes.

-And I think you probably do Idaho uh opens today.
+And I think you probably do.

-But it kind of rolls out across but what I'm watching um more closely than that is Europe.
+But what I'm watching more closely than that is Europe.

 Germany announced on Monday.

-So they're all kind of opening slowly, which is I think smart.
+So they're all kind of opening slowly, which is, I think, smart.

 Of course, they want to shut it down as long as it can be shut down.